Are mountain homes only for the physically fit? Of course not.

 The dishwasher and oven can be set higher for those with difficulty bending and lifting.

-With good planning the closet storage system can be designed to be adjustable,
+With well planned closet storage system should be adjustable,

 to provide for the needs of many different situations.